JeffreyWang2864/Baseball-data-analysis/README.md

     <img src='https://github.com/JeffreyWang2864/Baseball-data-analysis/blob/master/images/2nd%20and%203rd%20base.png' caption='1-0-1 and 1-0-2'>
     <center><em style="color:lightGray">1-0-3(top-left), 1-0-4(top-right), 1-0-5(bottom-left) and 1-0-6(bottom-right)</em></center>
 </p>
 Graph 1-0-5 and 1-0-6, which visualized the change in the total number of the batter successfully makes to the second base, presents a surging trend.
 The trend corresponds to the tendency of the number of home runs, which increase dramatically in the past decades.
 On the other hand, the trend of the third base(graph 1-0-3 and 1-0-4) seems to be different.
-In the beginning of the figure, the total number of making to the third base increased dramatically, whereas after the growth, the trend decreased over time.
-Since the number of home runs, second base, and first base(I didn't put the graph in this document) all presents the same characteristic, why does the characteristic of the third base becomes an outlier?
+In the beginning of those figures, the total number of making to the third base increased dramatically, whereas after the growth, the trend decreased over time.
+Since the number of home runs, second base, and first base(I didn't put the graph in this document) all present the same characteristic, why does the characteristic of the third base becomes an outlier?
 Unfortunately, I did not find a strong evidence to explain this disorder.
 However, I believe that the following aspects might be the factor that shifts the trend:

 1. The advancement of baseball strategies.
 Since players and coaches strengthened their understanding of baseball over time, they might develop some new strategies.
 For example, instead of taking the possibility of getting "knocked out" when running toward third base, players might just want to stay on the second base safely.
 2. Although the summation of the number of reaching third base each year(graph 1-0-4) was decreasing, the highly concentrated area in graph 1-0-3 didn't change much.
 The highly concentrated area (dark area in 1-0-3) suggests the most common number of making to the third base in a year.
 In graphs with regular tendencies(e.g. the graph of the number home run), both light area and dark area changed.
 However, in the graph of making to the third base in a year, the highly concentrated area didn't modify a lot.